How to Trim Goat Hooves

 Once that is done, take a pick or a hoof knife and use it to pry the hoof walls apart to see what’s going on underneath the surface.
 This also makes the hoof walls much easier to trim.

-It’s more practical to start the actual trimming process by targeting the walls.
+The should be the next step in the hoof trimming process.
+Trimming the walls can be the hardest to master, especially on goats with smaller hooves.
 This is mostly because this part of the hoof is pliable and tends to fold over and cover the bottom of the hoof.
-Trimming these first gives you a better idea of what’s happening underneath.
-The hoof wall is what tends to be overgrown on goats.
+After you trim these, you will have a better idea of what’s happening underneath.
+The hoof wall, along with the toe is what tends to be overgrown on goats.

 Once you are done trimming the walls, it’s time to bring out the hoof knife.
 Use this to scrape away at any remaining bits of hoof wall that the clippers couldn’t get at.
 You can also use the hoof knife to scrape away the sole of the hoof.